shiznit0587/AdventOfCode2020/README.md

 A chronicle of what I've tried and learned each day.

+### Day 6

+- Worked with sets and sequence comprehension for the first time.
+This gives me an idea to optimize Day 1-b.
+- Learned about [Function Currying](https://fsharpforfunandprofit.com/posts/currying/), which is why most functions can be piped to.
+Rewrote my countChars method to allow for currying correctly with `Seq.map`.

 ### Day 5

 - I could not find a standard way to iterate an array with both the index and value, so I wrote it.